jinh-tech/cvm_python/README.md

 Python implementation of the CVM algorithm which estimates the number of unique items in a stream.
 The algorithm is memory efficient and can estimate unique number of elements quite accurately depending on the memory allocated to the algorithm.

+A deterministic algorithm which counts the number of unique elements will need to store all unique elements seen so far.
+If the number of unique elements is high, then a lot of memory will be used.

+The CVM algorithm however lets you set a limit to how many elements you want to store in the memory (known as the threshold in the paper) and is still able to estimate the number of unique elements seen so for.
+The more elements you let the algorithm store, the better the estimate becomes.

+For a list with ~150K unique elements, this algorithm is able to estimate the number of unique elements to about 2% error while storing only 1K elements.
+In other words, the algorithm achieved only ~2% error in estimating the number of unique elements by using only the memomry required to store 1K elements rather than 150K elements.
+Keep in mind the algorithm is probabilistic, you will see a different estimate each time.

 For more details -
 - Link to technical paper - [Distinct Elements in Streams: An Algorithm for the (Text) Book](https://arxiv.org/abs/2301.10191)
 - Link to easy to ready blog for non-technical users - [Computer Scientists Invent an Efficient New Way to Count](https://www.quantamagazine.org/computer-scientists-invent-an-efficient-new-way-to-count-20240516/)